Illini sports are favorites of Champaign-Urbana families — and here’s why

 1. Most events are free to attend.
 Yes, free.
 The majority of sporting events (link to full calendar) at the University of Illinois have no admission charge — zero, zip, nada.
 The ones that do have an admission charge are: volleyball, women’s basketball, and the two biggies — men’s basketball and football.
 But if you sign up your kids for the kids club …

 2. Sign up your kids for the Fighting Illini Kids Club.
-There is a free package and also a $30 “premium” package.
-The premium package includes, among others things, two tickets to a select football game and two tickets to a select men’s basketball game.
-(For kids in 8th grade and younger).
+There is a free package (dubbed “Rookie”) and also a $35 “All-American” package.
+The premium package includes, among others things, two tickets to a select football game; free admission to select volleyball matches; two tickets to a select men’s basketball game; and free admission to all regular season women’s basketball games.

 3. Look out for special promotions.
 For little kids, the game action is often secondary to all the other fun stuff going on.
 Some Illini games have special elements such as autographs, special halftime shows, special food deals — or even free food!
 We sometimes call these out in Weekend Planner, but you can look at all of them in this nifty page on the Fighting Illini website promotions page.

 4. Don’t dismiss the “less popular” sports, especially for kids.
 We love men’s basketball and football, but we’ve found that our kids love to get close to the action and feel much more a part of the atmosphere when we go to events that don’t draw the same kinds of crowds.
 Women’s basketball is a great way to introduce kids to State Farm Center and the basketball atmosphere; there’s cheerleaders, pep band, etc. Volleyball is a fantastic atmosphere.
 And the sports that are outside have plenty of room for kids to run around.
 Don’t all the athletes deserve our support?